 SEO plugins designed to enhance your on-page SEO are usually helpful.
 However, plugins get sketchy when they attempt to automate backlink building.

+For at least ten years, developers have been creating WordPress plugins to automatically generate backlinks.
+These plugins work in conjunction with private blog networks – one of Google’s biggest pet peeves.
 Here’s how it works.
-Once you install the plugin, it will automatically take excerpts from your blog posts and publish them on other WordPress websites across the private blog network.
+Once you install the plugin, it will automatically take excerpts from your blog posts and publish them on other WordPress sites across the private blog network.
 You’ll be credited as the author, and each new post provides a link back to your blog post.
-Backlinks are amassed automatically, and the more posts you publish, the more backlinks you’ll get.

 Everyone wants backlinks to their website.
 Naturally, because a strong backlink profile is the center of every good SEO strategy.
 However, backlinks can’t be generated legitimately through a plugin.